skatejs/skatejs/README.md

 The component lifecycle consists of several paths in the following order starting from when the element is first created.

-1. `events` are set up
-2. `props` are defined and set to initial values
+1. `props` are defined and set to initial values
-3. `created` is invoked
+2. `created` is invoked
-4. `render` is invoked to render an HTML structure to the component
+3. `render` is invoked to render an HTML structure to the component
-5. `ready` is invoked
+4. `ready` is invoked
-6. `attached` is invoked when added to the document (or if already in the document)
+5. `attached` is invoked when added to the document (or if already in the document)
-7. `detached` is invoked when removed from the document
+6. `detached` is invoked when removed from the document
-8. `attributeChanged` is invoked whenever an attribute is changed
+7. `attributeChanged` is invoked whenever an attribute is changed